FRC-2928/FRC-Programmer-Training/docs/RoboRIO/motorConfig.md

     leftConfiguration.MotorOutput.NeutralMode = NeutralModeValue.Brake;
     rightConfiguration.MotorOutput.NeutralMode = NeutralModeValue.Brake;

 Each motor will play a different roll depending on its position in the drivetrain.
 For a differential drive robot the motors on the left side of the drivetrain would need to be going in the opposite direction of those on the right.
-To invert the motors on one side of the drivetrain we use the *MotorOutput.Inverted* configuration parameter.
+To invert the motors on one side of the drivetrain we use the `MotorOutput.Inverted` configuration parameter.
 A class called *InvertedValue* is provided to specify the direction of the wheels.
+The default value is `CounterClockwise_Positive`

     // Have the wheels on each side of the drivetrain run in opposite directions leftConfiguration.MotorOutput.Inverted = InvertedValue.CounterClockwise_Positive;